nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

 yarn add prism-themes
 ```

-Then in your nuxt.config file, in the content options, you can add a markdown object with prism and add the theme that you want to use.
+Then in our `nuxt.config` file, in the content options, we can add a markdown object with prism and add the theme that we want to use.

 `nuxt.config.js`